QualitativeDataRepository/iqmrnavigator/modules/fieldwork.md

   - Stantcheva, S. 2022.
 “How to Run Surveys.” https://scholar.harvard.edu/files/stantcheva/files/How\_to\_run\_surveys\_Stantcheva.pdf

-### 3:30pm - 5:00pm – Surveys and Interviews
+### 3:30pm - 5:00pm – Surveys and Qualitative Interviews

 **Lauren M. MacLean, Jessie Trudeau, and Diana Kapiszewski**

-This session continues the previous discussion about surveys, focusing on the use of cognitive interviews for survey development and asking sensitive questions.
+This session continues the previous discussion about survey interviews, focusing on the use of cognitive interviews for survey development and asking sensitive questions.
 We then begin to consider the many challenges and opportunities that conducting interviews in the field entails.
 We discuss different types of interviews, interview preparation before leaving for the field and once arrived, respondent selection, and the design of interview protocols.
 Throughout, we offer a range of practical advice.

 **Required readings:**